 1. A stronger immune system

-Breast milk is a natural concentrate of antibodies, enzymes and nutrients.
-It helps protect the newborn from infections, colds and respiratory diseases.
+Breast milk is a natural source of antibodies, enzymes, and nutrients.
+It helps protect the newborn from infections, colds, and respiratory diseases.

 2. Prevention of asthma and obesity

-The study cited examined over 200,000 cases: children who were exclusively breastfed were less likely to develop asthma and to accumulate excess weight in the first years of life.
+The study examined over 200,000 cases: children who were exclusively breastfed were less likely to develop asthma and gain excess weight in the first years of life.

 3. Benefits for the mother too